- Special offers

 His most recent West End role was in the David Mamet play American Buffalo in 2015, where he starred alongside Hollywood legend John Goodman.

-The Goat, or Who Is Sylvia? is the second revival of Edward Albee’s work to be announced for 2017, with Imelda Staunton starring in Who’s Afraid of Virginia Woolf also in 2017.
+The Goat, or Who Is Sylvia? is the second revival of Edward Albee’s work to have taken to the London stage in 2017, with Imelda Staunton starring in Who’s Afraid of Virginia Woolf also this year.
 This series of revivals comes shortly after the great playwright’s death in 2016.

-With Damian Lewis bringing his Hollywood prowess to Edward Albee’s acclaimed play, this revival is set to be one of the most exciting production of the year, and is due to open for a twelve week run at the Theatre Royal Haymarket on 5th April 2017, with previews beginning on 24th March 2017.
+With Damian Lewis bringing his Hollywood prowess to Edward Albee’s acclaimed play, this revival is one of the most exciting production of the year, and opened for a twelve week run at the Theatre Royal Haymarket on 5th April 2017, with performances having begin on 24th March 2017.